appindesign/M-Time-Series/readme.md

 - `interval` The function needs to be told the duration of the interval between co-ordinates.
 - `end` Finally, it needs to be told the number of co-ordinates to include.
 The number of co-ordinates is given directly as a number, or by giving the last co-ordinate to include.
 The option to give the last co-ordinate makes this function a generalisation of the List.x functions (e.g. List.DateTimes) - they only support giving a number.

 *Return* The function returns a single-column table.
 The column title is determined by the type of the start co-ordinate.
+The type of the column is the type of the start parameter.

 After creating the table you may enrich it, adding columns using functions such as DateTime.Date, Time.Hour, Time.StartOfHour or the generalised form of these, fnRoundTimestamp, from this library.